Skip to main content

 Pre-recorded webinar

-As part of the JP Morgan funded “Creating a Greener London-Sustainable Skills for the Future” project, delivery practitioners from South Thames and London Southeast College Groups will be sharing their innovative methods on how they have created sustainable learning environments via a pre recorded webinar.
+As part of the JP Morgan funded “Creating a Greener London-Sustainable Skills for the Future” project, delivery practitioners from South Thames and London Southeast College Groups have shared their innovative methods on how they have created sustainable learning environments via a pre recorded webinar.

-The presentation will offer insights and resources on how to seamlessly incorporate green themes into any curriculum programme and how by exploring the techniques used, can inspire green consciousness and improve students’ mindsets towards Net Zero 2050.
-There will be an opportunity to discover cutting-edge digital and physical resources designed to facilitate the embedding of eco-friendly learning into courses.
+The presentation offers insights and resources on how to seamlessly incorporate green themes into any curriculum programme and how by exploring the techniques used, can inspire green consciousness and improve students’ mindsets towards Net Zero 2050.

 View recording View presentation